hessJ/FLEET/README.md

 # FLEET
-Functional LD-clump EnrichmEnt Test (active development)
+Functional LD-clump EnrichmEnt Test (active development, i.e., easy to break)

 This tool is used for biological interpretation of GWAS signals for polygenic traits.